xzel23/meja/doc/RELEASING.md

 ```

 The script requires a clean branch that matches its upstream.
 It displays the same dry-run plan and validates Git
 history, scoped changes, release-line version, and Maven Central coordinate availability.
-For a patch release it fails
-when no library changed; it will not create a BOM-only release.
-Use `--additional-modules module-a,module-b` only when
+Gradle lockfile-only changes
+do not select a module: they make dependency resolution reproducible but are not published module metadata.
+A
+publication-relevant `gradle/version.toml` change can create a BOM-only patch release; use
-an unchanged dependent must publish a new minimum internal dependency version.
+`--additional-modules module-a,module-b` only when an unchanged dependent must publish a new minimum internal
+dependency version.

 After the dry run, the script asks whether to create and commit `gradle/prepared-release.toml`.
+It writes the target
+release version to `gradle/version.toml` in the same commit, so CI compiles with release instrumentation rather than
-It then asks a second
-time before pushing that commit.
-Answering yes to the second prompt is the explicit authorization to start the release:
+snapshot instrumentation.
+It then asks a second time before pushing that commit.
+Answering yes to the second prompt
-the push to the protected release branch triggers the protected GitHub Actions workflow.
-Answering no leaves the
+is the explicit authorization to start the release: the push to the protected release branch triggers the protected
-prepared plan committed locally, with no release started.
+GitHub Actions workflow.
+Answering no leaves the prepared plan committed locally, with no release started.

 The prepared-plan commit must remain the tip of the release branch.
 The workflow rejects a candidate if another
 commit is pushed before it begins publication.